- About Us

 - Our Prices

 Wright Funerals-Cremations owns and operates its own crematory.
-The cremation unit is located in the same building as the funeral home on Westchester Drive in High Point.
+The cremation unit is located in the Life Reflection Center next to the main the funeral home on Westchester Drive in High Point.
 Wright has complete control and oversight of the cremation process to insure your loved one never leaves our facility or our care.

 What is involved when cremation is selected?

-The disposition of cremation can follow a traditional viewing and or visitation and formal funeral service, or cremation can follow a private viewing for the family, or cremation can be
+Cremation can follow a traditional viewing, visitation and/or formal funeral service.
+It can also follow a private viewing for the family, or cremation can be

 1. A mandatory 24 hour waiting period from the